magicleap/developer-portal-docs/docs/api-ref/api/Modules/group___media_player/group___media_player.md

   * None

-The status is in the form of {key, value} pairs.
+The status is in the form of key/value pairs.
 Since DRM license policies vary by vendor, the specific status field names are determined by each DRM vendor.
 Refer to your DRM provider documentation for definitions of the field names for a particular DRM engine plugin.